18 Pages

 Knowledge of 'best practices in the industry

-Resourceful and motivated towards delivery of goals
+Resourceful and motivated towards the delivery of goals

-Analysis of Personal Skills audit
+Analysis of Personal Skills Audit

 Professional Development Plan

-Professional Development Plans (PDP) are widely used in the workplaces.
+Professional Development Plans (PDP) are widely used in the workplace.
 PDP is an assessment tool, used by employees in organizations (Webb et al. 2003).
 Below is a Professional Development Plan prepared for a HR manager in Unilever:

 Professional Development Plan for Unilever HR Manager